Personalization Algorithm Use Cases

 |Custom||Use your own custom algorithm to serve recommendations to your users.
 Call in specific Content Library items — by URL, SKU, title, or content_id — which your own algorithm may have preselected for the given user and added to their user profile as an array of content identifiers.*||Use custom to support your own / third party recommendation algorithms.

-If you simply want to recommend a list of specific items from your content library, use interest by filtering a Data Feed in Recommendation Manager (rather than using custom) for best results.
+If you simply want to recommend a list of specific items from your content library, use interest by filtering a Data Feed in Recommendations (rather than using custom) for best results.